-A whistleblower is an individual (usually an employee) who reports activity the individual believes is unlawful activity (like fraud, unsafe work conditions, or civil rights violations) or activity by the employer that threatens the public health (like illegal waste dumping).
+A whistleblower is an individual (usually an employee) who reports activity the individual believes is unlawful activity (like fraud, improper billing practices, unsafe work conditions, or civil rights violations) or activity by the employer that threatens the public health (like illegal waste dumping).

 An employer is not supposed to take any adverse action against you for engaging in lawful “whistleblowing” steps.
 Such lawful whistleblowing steps include: (1) conducting an investigation; (2) reporting misconduct internally or externally; (3) filing a formal complaint or starting a lawsuit; and/or (4) assisting government authorities.
 If your employer does retaliate against you for engaging in whistleblowing activity, you should immediately contact a whistleblower lawyer to preserve and protect your rights.

 Generally, if you disclose, threaten to disclose, testify in a hearing or refuse to participate in illegal activity of your employer, you may not be fired, suspended, demoted, have your pay docked or reduced, or otherwise have your employment negatively impacted because of your whistleblowing.
 Typically, you are protected even if your employer turns out not to have broken the law, as long as you had a reasonable belief that such violations had occurred.

 If you prove retaliation in court, you may receive reinstatement, back pay and financial compensation for other damages.
 Also, if you prove your employer is committing fraud against the government, you may also be entitled to file a lawsuit against your employer on behalf of themselves and the government.
 In these “qui tam” cases, the government may or may not intervene, and you may be able to share in any recovery.
 If you believe your employer is engaged in serious fraud against the federal or state government, you should consult an experienced employment lawyer immediately.

 How do I know if I have been retaliated against for my whistleblowing activities?